 Note: The results of these self-tests are not intended to be a replacement for an evaluation by a mental health professional.
 If you believe you are experiencing symptoms of depression, anxiety or another mental health problem, you should see a licensed clinician.

-West Virginia University offers walk-in counseling for students every weekday from 9 am to 4pm, where students can simply come to the downtown offices of the Carruth Center on the 3rd floor of the Student Services Building and tell the receptionist they want to speak with a counselor.
+West Virginia University offers drop-in counseling for students every weekday from 9 a.m. to 4 p.m, where students can simply come to room 227 in the new Health and Education building on the Evansdale campus and tell the receptionist they want to speak with a counselor.
 No appointment is necessary.

 Students may also make an appointment by calling 304-293-4431.
 If this number is called after hours, the WVU Department of Public Safety will take the student’s phone number, and immediately contact the Carruth Center staff member on duty, who will assist him or her.